SAP/fundamental/docs/pages/components/pagination.md

 <br>

 ## Last Page
-On the last page, the next link should be disabled.
+On the last page, the Next arrow should be disabled.

 {% capture pagination-last %}
 <div class="fd-pagination">